 • The second level of threat is an "Active Intruder".
 This is a threat to everyone inside the building - (signaled over the intercom with details about intruder or situation).
-We will follow the A.L.i.C.E. protocol.
-Parents will be notified of a situation requiring us to activate A.L.i.C.E. as soon as possible, but this will also be dependent on the circumstances the school is under at the time.
-Parents are asked to NOT pick up their children during an A.L.i.C.E. situation until the threat has been lifted by school officials.
+We will follow the Run, Hide, Fight protocol.
+Parents will be notified of a situation requiring us to activate Run, Hide, Fight as soon as possible, but this will also be dependent on the circumstances the school is under at the time.
+Parents are asked to NOT pick up their children during an Active Intruder situation until the threat has been lifted by school officials.